rubychi/eloquentjs-a-platform-game/README.md

 ## Features

+* Four difficulty levels
-* The character has a total of three lives
+* Total of three lives
 * Move the character with the arrow keys

 ### Custom Features